Bruno Taut: Germany

-A lifelong painter, Taut was distinguished from his European modernist contemporaries by his devotion to color.
-As in Magdeburg, he applied lively, clashing colors to his first major commission, the 1912 Gartenstadt Falkenberg housing estate in Berlin, which became known as the "Paint Box Estates".
+A lifelong painter, Taut was distinguished from his European modernist contemporaries by his devotion to colour.
+As in Magdeburg, he applied lively, clashing colours to his first major commission, the 1912 Gartenstadt Falkenberg housing estate in Berlin, which became known as the "Paint Box Estates".
 The 1914 Glass Pavilion, an illustration of the new possibilities of glass, was also brightly colored.
 The difference between Taut and his Modernist contemporaries was never more obvious than at the 1927 Weissenhofsiedlung housing exhibition in Stuttgart.
-In contrast to the pure-white entries from Ludwig Mies van der Rohe and Walter Gropius, Taut's house (Number 19) was painted in primary colors.
+In contrast to the pure-white entries from Ludwig Mies van der Rohe and Walter Gropius, Taut's house (Number 19) was painted in primary colours.
 Le Corbusier is reported to have exclaimed, "My God, Taut is colour-blind!"

 During the November Revolution of 1918, Taut was involved in the Arbeitsrat für Kunst, an association of revolutionary artists based on council democracy.
-The group assumed the "primacy of architecture", demanded the demolition of all war memorials and saw art as a means of revolutionizing society.
+The group assumed the "primacy of architecture", demanded the demolition of all war memorials and saw art as a means of revolutionising society.
 From March 1919, Taut belonged to their three-man management team, along with Adolf Behne, César Klein and Walter Gropius.
 The group disbanded in 1921.

 In 1924 Taut was made chief architect of GEHAG, a Berlin public housing cooperative, and was the main designer of several successful large residential developments ("Gross-Siedlungen") in Berlin, notably the 1925 Hufeisensiedlung ("Horseshoe Estate"), named for its configuration around a pond, and the 1926 Onkel-Toms-Hütte development ("Uncle Tom's Cabin") in Zehlendorf, named for a local restaurant and set in a thick grove of trees.
-Both of these constructions became prominent examples of the use of colorful details in architecture.
+Both of these constructions became prominent examples of the use of colourful details in architecture.

-Taut worked for the city architect of Berlin, Martin Wagner, on some of Berlin's Modernist Housing Estates, now recognized as UNESCO World Heritage Sites.
+Taut worked for the city architect of Berlin, Martin Wagner, on some of Berlin's Modernist Housing Estates, now recognised as UNESCO World Heritage Sites.
 The designs featured controversial modern flat roofs; access to sunlight, air, and gardens; and generous amenities like gas, electric light, and bathrooms.
 Political conservatives complained that these developments were too opulent for 'simple people'.
 The progressive Berlin mayor, Gustav Böss, defended them: "We want to bring the lower levels of society higher."